 The Institute of Molecular Biology (IMB) is a modern research centre, which is funded by the Boehringer Ingelheim Foundation – a non-profit organisation with a long tradition in funding outstanding research in the fields of medicine, biology, chemistry and pharmacy – as well as by the State of Rhineland-Palatinate.

 Starting in autumn 2020, the Boehringer Ingelheim foundation will contribute €54 million, the state of Rhineland Palatinate €52 million.
 This second round of financing secures IMB's core funding until mid-2027.
 It follows the generous donation of €100 million by the Boehringer Ingelheim foundation in 2010, which provided core funding for IMB through the period 2010 to 2020.
 IMB is housed in a state-of-the-art research building that was funded by the state of Rhineland Palatinate with €50 million in 2010.

 This generous core funding ensures that our scientists have all it takes to compete at the very forefront of science and allows our groups to embark on long-term innovative projects.
-IMB's Founding Director is Christof Niehrs, and the institute is currently headed by the Executive Director, Helle Ulrich.
+IMB is headed by the Executive Director, Christof Niehrs.

 Our aim is to conduct basic and applied research in developmental biology, epigenetics, genome stability and related biomedical areas.
 IMB is a non-profit company, but it operates like an academic research centre.